 HIV can be transmitted from an HIV-positive woman to her child during pregnancy, childbirth and breastfeeding.
 Mother-to-child transmission (MTCT), which is also referred to as ‘vertical transmission’, accounts for the vast majority of new infections in children.

 Without treatment, the likelihood of HIV passing from mother-to-child is 15% to 45%.
-However, antiretroviral treatment and other effective PMTCT interventions can reduce this risk to below 5%.2Since 1995, an estimated 1.6 million new HIV infections among children have been averted due to the provision of antiretroviral medicines.
+However, ART and other effective PMTCT interventions can reduce this risk to below 5%.1

 A comprehensive approach to PMTCT

-Effective PMTCT programmes require women and their infants to have access to - and to take up - a cascade of interventions including antenatal services and HIV testing during pregnancy; use of antiretroviral treatment (ART) by pregnant women living with HIV; safe childbirth practices and appropriate infant feeding; uptake of infant HIV testing and other post-natal healthcare services.3
+Effective PMTCT programmes require women and their infants to have access to - and to take up - a cascade of interventions including antenatal services and HIV testing during pregnancy; use of ART by pregnant women living with HIV; safe childbirth practices and appropriate infant feeding; uptake of infant HIV testing and other post-natal healthcare services.4

 The World Health Organization (WHO) promotes a comprehensive approach to PMTCT programmes which includes: